AndreasKacofegitis/Software-Articles/ArticleIdeas/ProjectBurndowns.md

 Team members become accountable for their contributions.
 Transparency encourages open communication and trust. -->

+Many of the points above leads one to ask: "Shouldn't this already be happening?
+This is obviously the correct practice."
+Well, it's often not the case that our expectations aren't properly set; what we thing we need and what we actually need are two different things.
+There's nothing quite like the stark contrast of reality to bring this to our attention.

 Remember, the burndown chart isn’t just about ticking off tasks—it’s a dynamic tool that guides teams toward delivering the right product backlog items at the right time. 🚀 .